poiyomi/PoiyomiDocs/docs/general/textures-and-colors.md

 Most colors in the shader are standard RGBA colors.
 This means they are stored as four floating point values, with each value ranging from 0 to 1.

-Most color pickers have the option to draw from a global [Theme Color](../modifiers/global-themes.md), or from a world's audiolink theme colors.
+Most color pickers have the option to draw from a global [Theme Color](/docs/modifiers/global-themes.md), or from a world's AudioLink theme colors.
 This can be used to create an easy-to-change color palette for your avatar.

 ### HDR Colors